tahlim/ANSIBLE/README.md

 5 To check the version of ansible ansible --version

-Ansible stores all the remote servers info in a file called as inventory file We should open this file and store the ip address of all the managed nodes here sudo vim /etc/ansible/hosts
+6 Ansible stores all the remote servers info in a file called as inventory file We should open this file and store the ip address of all the managed nodes here

+sudo vim /etc/ansible/hosts
 Here copy and paste the ip addresses of the managed nodes

+[webserver]
+173.82.115.165

+7 Testing connectivity to the servers: now you can ping the remote server by running below commands

+ansible -m ping all

+8 In the command above, all implies all hosts.
+To ping a specific host or group of hosts:

+ansible -m ping webserver
 ```